 A non-notched microfiber can exist, but is basically just a soft fabric: it isn’t designed to be absorbent.

 Here is a public domain image I found showing the difference between microfiber and cotton fiber:

 Why I use

 Traditional cleaning cloths require a cleaning agent (detergents, soaps and other chemical cleaners) to dissolve the dirt, which then needs to be rinsed off, or it simply just moves the dirt around.

 But the notched fibers of the microfiber cloths are able to pick up and hold dirt until you are able to safely shake it out or dispose.
 So the MF can be used with just water so it doesn’t need to be rinsed.
 (Read: easier for me!)

 Now I don’t usually like the feel of synthetics, and I especially don’t like the lack of absorbency of them.
 But the use of notched microfiber in towels, for example, has made them wildly absorbent.

 Turns out, MF towels were first used at swimming pools.
 They dry quickly, I assume because of the fiber size, and don’t become stale if damp, I assume because of the polyester.
 Even the small ones will dry a body quickly.

-MF is also static-free.
-But as I've already said, this can be problematic when using plush-textured rags in cleaning electronics, like I do.
+MF is also static-free but can be problematic when used in plush-textured rags for cleaning electronics, like I do.

 So while the material is good for this, it may be safer to use flat instead of nappy MF cleaning cloths for TV and computer screens.
 Or clean them really well between uses.